kazualkazzy/LinkinPark-fan-page/README.md

 having to repeat code.
 Using SASS also allowed me to better structure my stylesheets.

 ### Images + Background:
-The background image I chose to on the banner I found via google search typing bands name but link to it can be found in Credts section.
+The background image I chose to on the banner I found via google search typing bands name and link to it can be found in Credts section.
+Because image was really big I have to use <a href="https://imagecompressor.com">Optimizilla</a> to resize it.
 More images can be found in About Us section of website and they are member's pictures for new and current band fans to recognise them in media.

 I found images on random websites via google search.